History of wrestling: Antiquity

 Detail of the wrestling scenes in tomb 15 (Baqet III) at Beni Hasan.

-Wrestling as a type of mock combat and display behaviour among males has anthropological roots, and is also seen in non-human Great Apes.
+Wrestling is the oldest combat sport.
+While its foundational origins lie in global prehistory, many different forms of wrestling developed independently in different cultures at various periods in human history.
+It also played a role as a type of mock combat and display behaviour among males, which has anthropological roots, and is also seen in non-human Great Apes.
 Its documented history however necessarily begins with the history of pictorial representations.
-The oldest representations of wrestling date back 15,000-20,000 years ago, found in southern France.
+The oldest representations of wrestling date back 15,000–20,000 years ago, found in southern France.
 Cave paintings in the Bayankhongor Province of Mongolia dating back to Neolithic age of 7000 BC show grappling of two naked men and surrounded by crowds.

 In the Ancient Mesopotamia, forms of belt wrestling were popular from earliest times.
 A carving on a stone slabe showing three pairs of wrestlers was dated to around 3000 BC.
 A cast Bronze figurine, (perhaps the base of a vase) has been found at Khafaji in Iraq that shows two figures in a wrestling hold that dates to around 2600 BC.
 The statue is one of the earliest depictions of sport and is housed in the National Museum of Iraq.

 An Egyptian burial chamber mural, from the tomb of Baqet III dating to around 2000 BC, showing wrestlers in action, and subsequently showcasing a highly developed ancient martial art, containing some distinct manoeuvres which could be described in terms of the present-day Judo throwing techniques, freestyle single and double leg takedowns, Sambo and BJJ par terre techniques.